 Skip LinksThe National Map Home >> US Topo >> About US Topo Maps

 About US Topo Maps

-US Topo Vision
+US Topo Vision:

-Going forward, the new US Topo map content and capabilities will be primarily driven by current and anticipated needs of priority groups of map and data users.
-These priority groups or Communities of Use are: water resource and flood risk management; geologic mapping; natural hazards; and natural resource conservation.
-Our challenge will be to balance the needs of these communities, with the needs of users outside these four groups, and do it all with the available program resources.
+Going forward, the US Topo project will be primarily driven by current and anticipated needs of priority user groups.
+These priority groups, or Communities of Use, are: water resource and flood risk management; geologic mapping; natural hazards; and natural resource conservation.
+Our challenge will be to balance the needs of these communities, with the needs of users outside these four groups, and do it all with the available project resources.